tigoe/SoundExamples/docs/i2s.md

 * BCLK connects to pin 2 of the MKR board
 * LRC connects to pin 3 of the MKR board
-* SD connects to pin A6 of the MKR board
+* DIN/DOUT connects to pin A6 of the MKR board

 This wiring is shown in Figure 1 with a MSX98357 I2S amplifier, and in Figure 2 with a UDA1334 Digital-to-Analog (DAC) module, and Figure 3 with an I2S microphone.
 You'll see this wiring repeated the examples that follow.